 Wilma Cruise was born in Johannesburg, South Africa in 1945, three years before the Nationalist Apartheid government was elected to power.
 For the following forty-five years she lived under a regime that was predicated on the public identity of people.
 Hence, it is not surprising that the question of identity beyond the publicly conferred image should be of concern to her.
 Her art functions in the psychic space between inner and outer worlds.
 She uses the body, the site of experience, as the vehicle for the exploration of meaning.

-Many of Wilma Cruise’s works on paper are results of a suggestion that she turn the notes and research drawings for works in other media into editions.
+Many of Wilma Cruise’s works on paper are results of a suggestion that she turns the notes and research drawings for works in other media into editions.
 ‘I love words and I love text.
 In all my drawings, in all my prints, the text is often foregrounded and those are the kinds of ideas that I would use for the sculpture.
-So, conceptually they’re the same’ (from Jacqueline Nurse’s conversation with Wilma Cruise, September 2008).
+So, conceptually they’re the same’.